axibase/axibase-collector-docs/atsd-server-connection.md

 ## HTTP Pool

-The Collector transmits data into ATSD via HTTP protocol.
+Collector transmits data into ATSD via HTTP protocol.
 HTTP connection pool settings contain limits and timeouts which apply to HTTP connections initiated by Collector when sending data into ATSD.

 ### Create a New Pool